gmiclotte/Melvor-Idle-Combat-Simulator-Reloaded/README.md

 ## Instructions
 1. Open the simulator by clicking the Combat Simulator button in the Tools section in the game's sidebar (located between Skills and Minigame)
 2. Select the tabs of the simulator and adjust the settings for your simulation
-    - Equipment Tab: Allows you to change your equipment, combat style, and import gear sets from the game
+    - Equipment Tab: Allows you to change your equipment, combat style, and import equipment sets from the game
-        - To change equipment simply click on the slot you want to change and select equipment from the popup menu
+        - To change equipment click on the slot you want to change and select the desired equipment from the popup menu
-        - To Import Gear Sets from the game click on the numbered buttons to import the corresponding gear set
+        - Click on the numbered buttons to import the corresponding equipment set from the game
             - Player Levels, Spells, Prayers, Potions and Pets will also be imported
         - Use the Combat Style dropdown menu to change the style for that weapon type
     - Levels Tab: Allows you to adjust the levels used in the simulation